MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecating-with-statements-overview.md

 }
 ```

 Similar to the [The explicit with statement](devenv-deprecating-with-statements-overview.md#the-explicit-with-statement), the code looks like it will call the local `IsDirty` method, but depending on the Customer table, extensions to the Customer table, and built-in methods that may not be the case.
 If any of these implement an `IsDirty` method with an identical signature that returns `true`, then the example above will fail with an error.
-If an `IsDirty` method with a different signature is implemented, then this code will not compile and will fail to upgrade.
+If an `IsDirty` method with a different signature is implemented, then this code won't compile and will fail to upgrade.

 ## Pages